tadhgj/twentyfortygreat-1/README.md

 I've also created a version in C++ using the very clever and highly optimized version by nneonneo.
 You can find it [here](https://github.com/ronzil/2048-ai-cpp)

-You can also see the JavaScript (non optimized) implementation [here](http://ronzil.github.io/2048-AI/)

 For a detailed discussion, [check out my answer on stackoverflow](http://stackoverflow.com/a/22389702/1056032).